tamsky/rhodecode-enterprise-ce/docs/issue-trackers/issue-trackers.rst

 Repository Issue Tracker Configuration
 --------------------------------------

-You can configure specific |repos| to use a different issue tracker if you need to connect to a non-default one.
+You can configure specific |repos| to use a different issue tracker than the default one.
 See the instructions in :ref:`repo-it`

 .. _issue-tr-eg-ref: